AS-DevTeam/KickOff-VisualAnalytics/docs/pages/players.md

 ## Filtering Step

 The filtering step is represented by the upper part of the page containing 2 components: scatterplot and parallel coordinates.
-These two component allow a first selection of the players that will be reflected in the second step;
+These two component allow a first selection of the players that will be reflected in the second step.

 ## Player comparison step